KING’S CROSS CENTRAL. And on, to ST.PANCRAS OLD CHURCH and ST.PANCRAS HOSPITAL

 The route heads Westwards towards the GASHOLDERS

-Alternatively, SOUTHWARDS, towards the West End, and crossing the REGENT’S CANAL
+Alternatively, you can go SOUTHWARDS, towards the West End, crossing the REGENT’S CANAL

 Former GERMAN GYMNASIUM, now a restaurant